MatrixRequirements/matrix-sdk/README.md

 The api is available as an npm package at https://www.npmjs.com/package/matrix-requirements-api.
 You can also clone this repository and refer to the files locally.

-## How to update (for Matrix Requirements developers)

-Copy the declaration file produced by the Clouds client build from this location (`matrix-client-server/server/Clouds/client/build/js/types/matrixapi/index.d.ts`), and rename it to matrixApi.d.ts.

-Also, copy `matrix-client-server/server/Clouds/client/build/js/consoleapi.js` and rename it to `index.js`.

-If a new version is made, update the version number in the package.json file, and publish it with `npm publish`.